-This course provides you with the skills you need to study calculus.
-It highlights the key methods needed for further study, from − algebra, trigonometry.
+This course provides students with the skills they need to study calculus.
+It highlights the key methods from algebra, trigonometry, and geometry that are needed for further study.
 The central unifying concept is the mathematical function.
-The course focuses on both conceptual understanding and problem-solving ability and will provide you with a deep understanding of exponential, logarithmic, polynomial, rational, and inverse functions.
+The course focuses on both conceptual understanding and problem solving ability and provides students with a deep understanding of exponential, logarithmic, polynomial, rational, and inverse functions.
 It also offers an introduction to sequences and series.
-The textbook for the course is Functions Modeling Change: A Preparation for Calculus 4th ed. by Connally et. al., and the course makes extensive use of the TI-84 graphing calculator.
-Prerequisite: Successful completion of Algebra II.
+The textbook for the course is Functions Modeling Change: A Preparation for Calculus 5th ed. by Connally et. al., and the course makes extensive use of the TI-84 graphing calculator.
+Prerequisite: Successful completion of Algebra II

 Calculus Honors is an introduction to differential and integral calculus with a single variable.
-You will be introduced to limits, derivatives, integrals, the fundamental theorem of calculus, the mean value theorem, differential equations, optimization problems, and a variety of other topics and their applications to real-world problems.
-The course includes most of the material in Advanced Placement (AP) Calculus but at a more relaxed pace, and the AP exam is not a component of this course.
+Students are introduced to limits, derivatives, integrals, the fundamental theorem of calculus, the mean value theorem, differential equations, optimization problems, and a variety of other topics and their applications to real-world problems.
+The course includes most of the material in AP Calculus but at a more relaxed pace, and the AP exam is not a component of this course.
 Prerequisites: Returning students: Recommendation of previous instructor.
-New students: ESL Level 3; placement test results.
+New students: ESL Level 3; placement test results

 Multivariable Calculus Honors

-This course continues your study of calculus begun in Advanced Placement (AP) Calculus AB and will prepare for the BC level of the AP examination.
+Students in this course continue their study of calculus begun in AP Calculus AB and complete their preparation for the BC level of the Advanced Placement examination in calculus to be taken in the spring.
 Coverage includes integration by parts and by partial fractions, improper integrals, first order separable differential equations, infinite series and power series, and parametric and polar coordinates.
+Students continue their study of mathematics by extending their knowledge to the calculus of three-dimensional space.
 Partial differentiation and multiple integration are the main areas of study.
-You must have a TI-84 Plus graphing calculator and must take the College Board BC Calculus exam at the end of the year.
-Prerequisite: Successful Completion of AP Calculus AB and recommendation of Calculus Instructor.
+Students must have a TI-84 Plus graphing calculator and must take the College Board BC Calculus exam at the end of the year.
+Prerequisite: Successful Completion of AP Calculus AB and recommendation of Calculus Instructor

 Introduction to Statistics